 III.
-Mathematics and Natural Sciences:
+Mathematics and Natural Sciences: A.A.
+10 hours

-A.A.

 A.A.T.
+10 hours

 A.S.

-Mathematics and/or Natural Sciences:
+33 hours

 A.A.S.
+6 hours

+Mathematics and/or Natural Sciences: A.A.S.
+6 hours

 Objective: Examining diverse historical and social events as well as personal experiences in order to determine possible sequences, relationships, and causes.